Freehold (law): Legal owners as trustees for beneficiaries

 More than one legal owner means the land is deemed to be on trust.
 This doctrine is designed to bind the parties to act fairly to each other in the eyes of the law of equity.
 In default of other provision, such as mention of a trust deed, or background facts, the beneficiaries will be deemed to be the trustees (those named on the registered title) themselves.
 If a trustee dies then the statutory trustees take their place, or those appointed by a probated Will.
 Similarly if a company is wound up then the right to act as the trustee and be registered as a legal trustee vests in the liquidator.

-As regards third parties interesting in lending against or purchasing the land the general doctrine helping them is the bona fide purchaser without actual nor constructive notice doctrine.
+As regards third parties interested in lending against or purchasing the land the general doctrine helping them is the bona fide purchaser without actual nor constructive notice doctrine.
 This is however subject to all of the prudent surveyors, conveyancer's and physical checks having been carried out well which is formulated in the countering doctrine of caveat emptor (buyer beware).
 A beneficiary in patent actual possession can still enjoy rights as against a purchaser, or more commonly a mortgage or other secured lender, under the Land Registration Act 2002.

 Trustees are bound by the terms of the trust, but the strict rules and maxims of equity and by any decision formally made by all of the adult beneficiaries.

 Inequities the Trusts of Land and Appointment of Trustees Act 1996 (TLATA) resolved included the fact that it was hard to establish a trust without it coming under the auspices of the Settled Land Act 1925.
 That earlier Act brought a range of problems.
 In particular, the co-owners of property were regarded as having beneficial interests in money and not in the land.
 Problems arose where partners disagreed over when they wanted to sell a property – usually in the case of separation.
 This led to situations where spouses and children could find themselves removed from their customary home inequitably.

 One of the key features of TLATA is its imposition of statutory considerations to be taken into account when dealing with the disposition of trusts and ordering a sale of a family home.

+Hong Kong

+St John's Cathedral is the only freehold land in Hong Kong, with a statutory requirement that the land must be used for religious purposes of the Church of England.
+All other lands are granted in leasehold.